-As you may have realized, Westies are always on alert when someone new arrives on the scene.
+As you may have realized, Golden Retrievers are always on alert when someone new arrives on the scene.
 They usually perceive people they do not know immediately, however, sometimes they start to growl or bark at some, but not at others.
 This momentary bad temper could indicate aggression, a defensive attitude or simply some kind of anxiety.
 But, why do they have different reactions depending on the individual?
 Could they know something about them that you do not know?
 Few people can summarize the reactions of all dogs, and definitely, each case is unique, although we can see the way dogs perceive their world and, perhaps, get an idea about this interesting question.

-For them, each person emanates a different scent.
+For them, each subject emanates a different scent.
 In addition, they have a much more advanced sense of smell than that of humans; In fact, they are between 10,000 and 100,000 times better at it.
 Because of this huge difference, we have a hard time understanding the amount of information they must process when they receive the smell of another person.
 Surprisingly, trained dogs are able to distinguish between two identical twins from the same environment, even if they have the same diet.
 To make matters worse, you could know where they have been or with whom.

-For diferent reasons, your westie might smell something in someone else that would make him growl, even though your human nose could never feel it.
+For many reasons, your Golden Retriever might smell something in someone else that would make him growl, even though your human nose could never feel it.
 However, it does not have to be something worrying; I could notice something that, for him, is negatively associated, like another strange dog or someone’s fear.
 All of them are products of their own experiences, and since they can not tell us about practical practices, the only thing we can do is try to guess.
 Some individuals seem terrifying to certain dogs, since they use smell more than vision, although this also to a significant degree.

-There are also many other reasons why a particular westie might feel a certain aversion to someone in particular.
+There are also many other reasons why a particular Golden Retrievers might feel a certain aversion to someone in particular.
 If you have had your canine since he was a puppy, you will know how he has been socializing because you did it.
 However, if you adopted him when he was somewhat older, you may not have knowledge of what happened in his early years, may have been traumatized or abused and having generated distrust of people or a certain disdain for certain subjects or gender in particular.